suhock/php-dependency-injection/README.md

 ## Keyed services

-An application sometimes needs more than one registration for the same type.
+An application sometimes needs to provide the same type in more than one configuration.
 For example, you might want a separate `Settings` object for different areas of your application.
-Keyed services let you register multiple factories for a class under distinct keys and then retrieve or inject a specific one.
+Keyed services let you add multiple factories for a class under distinct keys and then retrieve or inject a specific one.
 Keys can be strings or enum values.
 To help ease analysis and future refactorings, enums or string-typed constants are recommended.

-A keyed registration is resolved only by its exact key.
-If the container has no registration for the requested key, it will throw a `ClassNotFoundException` rather than falling back to the unkeyed registration.
-A class may have both an unkeyed registration and any number of keyed registrations; they are independent of one another.
+A keyed service is resolved only by its exact key.
+If the container has no service under the requested key, it will throw a `ClassNotFoundException` rather than falling back to the unkeyed service.
+A class may have both an unkeyed service and any number of keyed services; they are independent of one another.

 ```php